JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

  we will present you the story of **Kartothek cubes**, an interface that supports multiple datasets.

 Imagine a typical machine learning workflow, which might look like this:
 * First, we get some input data, or source data.
-In this context, we will refer to the source data as seed data or seed dataset.
+In the context of Kartothek cubes, we will refer to the source data as seed data or seed dataset.
 * On this seed dataset, we might want to train a model that generates predictions.
 * Based on these predicitons, we might want to generate reports and calculate KPIs.
 * Last, but not least, we might want to create some dashboards showing plots of the aggregated KPIs as well as the underlying input data.